 If you fancy yourself quite a busybody, you can even make your own almond milk by blending together a cup of soaked almonds with 4 cups of water before separating the pulp from the milky liquid with a very fine mesh bag.

 Vegan staples: Hummus

 Hummus is considered to a life force by countless vegans and non-vegans alike with more than 41% of British households keeping at least one tub of the popular chickpea dip in their fridge.
-Humus presents even the most finicky of vegans with countless delicious meal and snack-time options.
+Hummus presents even the most finicky of vegans with countless delicious meal and snack-time options.
 You can slather it onto vegan bread or crackers, pile it on top of your salads or eat it with a selection of raw vegetables.

 If you feel guilty about the amounts of hummus you consume, don’t fret too much.
 It is as nutritious as it is delicious, boasting huge amounts of folate, Vitamins C & K, iron, magnesium, and zinc.